weihang-z/LETSGO-iOS-App/README.md

-# Travel App – Tab3-4Feature Overview
+# Travel App – Tap3-4 Feature Overview

 This branch using local mock data to simulate group travel, journals, and personal profile features.
 Below is the current feature explanation and the roadmap for upcoming improvements.